 To Lokali

-At To Locali, the leafy courtyard is the main draw, set back from the street and arranged with scattered tables beneath trees and climbing plants that soften the urban edges.
-On weekends it opens early enough to function as a relaxed café for coffee and light bites before easing into its pub identity later in the day, making it a natural courtyard stop that shifts comfortably from morning calm to evening drinks.
+At To Locali, the leafy courtyard is the main draw, set back from the busy street and arranged with scattered tables beneath trees and climbing plants that soften the urban edges.
+On weekends it opens early enough to function as a relaxed cafe and brunch spot before easing into its more lively restaurant-bar identity later in the day, with contemporary Greek dishes and platters served.

 Sarri 44, Psiri